NICER Mission: NASA Uncovers X-Ray Pulsar With Record-Fast Orbit Of Just 38 Minutes

 This has now become the fastest-known orbital period for this type of binary star system, NASA explains in a news release.
 The system in question is called IGR J17062–6143 (J17062 for short) and is located about 16,300 light-years away from our planet, Sci News reports.

 Pulsars are superdense neutron stars — objects with extremely dense matter that are close to collapsing into black holes — which spin at incredible speeds and appear to pulse at Earth.
-The pulsar in J17062 falls into the category of accreting millisecond X-ray pulsars (AMXP), which emit light that passes into the X-ray portion of the magnetic spectrum and have a rotational period that doesn’t exceed 10 milliseconds.
+The pulsar in J17062 falls into the category of accreting millisecond X-ray pulsars (AMXP), which emit light that passes into the X-ray portion of the magnetic spectrum and has a rotational period that doesn’t exceed 10 milliseconds.

 J17062’s pulsar spins about 9,800 times per minute and shoots out X-rays with a frequency of 163 times per second.
 The star system was first discovered in 2006 and has been studied before with NASA’s Rossi X-ray Timing Explorer, but only NICER was able to capture the record-fast orbit of J17062’s stars.